 Something I noticed immediately is that the artwork is gorgeous in The Expression Amrilato and it also offers a lot of cute CGs which will make your heart melt.
 The special thing here is that even Rin has her own sprite despite being the protagonist, which is quite rare in visual novels, especially if they contain romance.
 Additionally, the soundtracks are really good and unlockable as well in the menu, as well as the CGs.
 When playing through an ending, all available CGs get unlocked which only made me more eager to be able to experience the other endings as well.
 That way, you also know which end you already achieved and which one is still missing.

 The Expression Amrilato definitely shows that it is possible to make a pure and sweet Yuri game, combining education at the same time.
 Although Yuri and education are its main genres, it still thematises a lot of sensitive but current topics which are still a problem nowadays in the real world.
-I found it a little bit sad that the supernatural things never actually get explained, but it’s only a minor issue I occurred and the sweet romance definitely made it up to me.
-That being said, The Expression Amrilato is the perfect game if you want to get familiar to another uncommon language while being able to experience a heartwrenching story, with gorgeous artwork, which you won’t easily forget.
+I found it a little bit sad that the supernatural things never actually get explained, but it’s only a minor issue that occurred and the sweet romance definitely made it up to me.
+That being said, The Expression Amrilato is the perfect game if you want to get familiar with another uncommon language while being able to experience a heartwrenching story, with gorgeous artwork, which you won’t easily forget.